FAM222A

-Family with sequence similarity 222 member A or Aggregatin is a protein of unknown function.
+Family with sequence similarity 222 member A is a protein of unknown function.
 In humans it is encoded by the gene FAM222A.
-Aggregatin's cellular function is not well understood, however it has been implicated in Alzheimer's Disease.
+Aggregatin's cellular function is not well understood, however it has been implicated in Alzheimer's disease.

 Gene

 FAM222A is also called C12orf34.
 It is located on chromosome 12 at q24.11.
 It encompasses 56,672 bp.
 The mRNA is 3,685 bp while the coding region is 1,359 bp.

 FAM222A is highly expressed in the brain and spinal cord.
 It is expressed to a lesser extent in the cerebellum, pituitary gland, adrenal gland and testis.

 mRNA

 It has 3 different splice variants of mRNA.
 The most common mRNA is 3,685 bp while the coding region is 1,359 bp.
 The mRNA consists of three exons and has two different isoforms in humans.
 The Kozak Sequence is not very well conserved in FAM222A and it has a non-canonical polyadenylation site.